10 min read

 Alcohol sponsorship in sport can be incredibly advantageous, but not always.
 If your target audience is under 18 or you have a squeaky-clean image, partnering with an alcohol company could be more detrimental than it is helpful.

+Alcohol sponsorship works best when the audience is primarily adult, values align, and responsible marketing expectations are clearly defined from the start.
 I hope the pros and cons outlined today help your sports organization decide whether to pursue alcohol sponsorship!

-Chris Baylis is the President and CEO of The Sponsorship Collective and a self-confessed sponsorship geek.
+Chris Baylis is the Founder and Editor-in-Chief of The Sponsorship Collective.